 - Canadian Community Health Survey

 Project evaluations, performance data and annual reports from SFO funded organizations are used to document program reach and effectiveness.
-The 2012 report (available this Fall), include several new sections including:

 Tobacco Informatics Monitoring System (TIMS)